craigbuckler/publican-starter/src/content/01_docs/01_quickstart/03_usage.md

 The site content, CSS, and JavaScript files are updated when any are changed.
 Note:

-* CSS changes live reload -- *you do not need to hit refresh*.
+* CSS changes hot reload -- *you do not need to hit refresh*.
 * HTML and JavaScript changes require a manual refresh.
 * Changes to `publican.config.js` or static files only occur when the process is stopped and restarted.